- What is Business Aviation?

 The FAA recently released a Safety Alert for Operators (SAFO) that addresses large height deviations (LHD) in oceanic airspace.
 A worldwide monitoring program by air traffic agencies shows that for various reasons, with the most common being pilot errors, LHD's "…present a potential hazard to continuous operational safety in the airspace.
 A majority of crew-related errors center on misinterpretation/application of the Conditional Clearances," according to the alert.
 Members, log in to read more about LHD causes and prevention (39.5 KB, PDF)

-The International Operators Committee aids Member Companies in the facilitation of their international flight operations.
-The Committee presents a strong and knowledgeable voice in international aviation affairs through liaison with the International Business Aviation Council, Ltd. (IBAC) and other international aviation organizations.
+NBAA's International Operators Committee aids member companies in the facilitation of their international flight operations.
+The Committee presents a strong and nowledgeable voice in international aviation affairs through liaison with the International Business Aviation Council (IBAC) and other international aviation organizations.

-The International Operators Conference outlines the best practices for flight departments providing international transportation for their passengers.
-The Conference provides four days of intense education sessions designed to help flight departments fly safely, securely, efficiently and legally.
+NBAA's International Operators Conference outlines the best practices for flight departments providing international transportation for their passengers.
+The conference provides four days of intense education sessions designed to help flight departments fly safely, securely, efficiently and legally.

 The non-profit, non-governmental association which represents, promotes and protects the interests of business aviation in international policy and regulatory venues.
 IBAC also administers the Aircrew Identification Card, which identifies crew members of business aircraft so that international flights may be cleared more expeditiously.